 Is your cat boycotting the litter box?
-Often, it’s because she doesn't like the litter or just doesn’t like the box.
+Often, it’s because they don't like the litter or just don’t like the box.
 Your best bet?
 Use unscented litter in an uncovered box, and scoop it at least once a day.
 Put the box where there’s not a lot of traffic.
 Try using more than one box and try different litters.

 Urine Marking or Spraying

-Cats use their urine to say "back off" to other cats.
+Cats can use their urine to say "back off" to other cats.
 They tend to do it when they're in conflict with another cat, feeling insecure, or looking for a mate.
-If there’s conflict, many cats in the house, or changes in routine, there’s more chance a cat will mark his territory.
+If there’s conflict, many cats in the house, or changes in routine, there’s more chance a cat will mark their territory.
 To stop the spraying, have your cat neutered or spayed.
-Use an enzymatic cleaner where he's sprayed.
+Use an enzymatic cleaner where they have sprayed.
 If your cat keeps spraying, ask your vet for advice.

 Cats like to scratch.
 They do it to play, stretch, sharpen their claws, and mark their territory.
 That's bad news for your furniture, carpets, and drapes.
 Put different types of scratching posts all over your house.
 Make sure they are sturdy so they won’t fall over when your cat starts scratching.
 Then invite your cat to play by rubbing them with catnip or hanging toys on them.

 When cats play, sometimes it's hard to tell if it's a game or real.
 They pounce, swat, scratch, and bite.
 And, play scratches and bites still hurt.
 To channel your cat’s energy, use toys like balls or a fake mouse for batting.
-A paper bag can give her hours of pouncing fun.
+A paper bag can give them hours of pouncing fun.
 And to protect yourself, never encourage a kitten to play with your hands or feet.
 Nips become bites as a cat grows up.

-Sometimes your cat just can't help himself from doing something over and over again.
+Sometimes your cat just can't help themselves from doing something over and over again.
 It could be totally normal.
 In some cases, though, it can be a sign of a problem.
 If you're concerned, ask your vet.
 Also, give your cat fun, relaxing diversions, like structures to climb on or a fish tank to watch.